 - 2. Religion and Phoenician traditions

-- 3. Greeks and the origin of Malaga
+- 3. Greeks in the history of Malaga

 - 4. The history of Malaga continues